KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 The following sections are repeated for each view whilst we are in the loop, which iterates over the views.

 We now acquire both a color and depth image from the swapchains to render to by calling ``xrAcquireSwapchainImage()``.
 This returns via a parameter an index, with which we can use to index into an array of swapchain images, or in the case of this tutorial the array of structures containing our swapchain images.
 Next, we call ``xrWaitSwapchainImage()`` for both swapchains, we do this to avoid writing to images that the OpenXR compositor is still reading from.
-The call will block the CPU thread until the swapchain images are available to use.
+These calls will block the CPU thread until the swapchain images are available to use.
 Skipping slightly forward to the end of the rendering for this view, we call ``xrReleaseSwapchainImage()`` for the color and depth swapchains.
-This call hands the swapchain image back to OpenXR for the compositor to use in creating the image for the view.
+These calls hand the swapchain images back to OpenXR for the compositor to use in creating the image for the view.
 Like with ``xrBeginFrame()`` and ``xrEndFrame()``, the ``xr...SwapchainImage()`` functions need to be called in sequence for correct API usage.

-After we have waited for the swapchain images, but before releasing it, we fill out the ``XrCompositionLayerProjectionView`` (found in ``RenderLayerInfo``) associated with the view and render our graphics.
+After we have waited for the swapchain images, but before releasing it, we fill out the ``XrCompositionLayerProjectionView`` associated with the view and render our graphics.
 First, we quickly get the ``width`` and ``height`` of the view from the ``XrViewConfigurationView``.
 We used the same ``recommendedImageRectWidth`` and ``recommendedImageRectHeight`` values when creating the swapchains.
 We also create the viewport, scissor, nearZ and farZ values for rendering.

 We can now fill out the ``XrCompositionLayerProjectionView`` using the ``pose`` and ``fov`` from the associated ``XrView``.
 For the ``XrSwapchainSubImage`` member, we assign the color ``swapchain`` used, the ``offset`` and ``extent`` of the render area and ``imageArrayIndex``.
 If you are using multiview rendering and your single swapchain is comprised of 2D Array images, where each subresource layer in the image relates to a view, you can use ``imageArrayIndex`` to specify the subresource layer of the image used in the rendering of this view.
 (See :ref:`Chapter 6.1<6.1 Multiview rendering>`).